 - Prevalence – 1 case per 100,000 individuals.

-Usually, the Wilson disease upper age limit is 40 years and the lower age limit is 5 years.
-However, it has also appeared in children younger than 3 years and in adults older than 70 years.
+Usually, the upper age limit is 40 years and the lower age limit is 5 years.
+However, it can also appeared in children younger than 3 years and in adults older than 70 years.

-Wilson disease clinical symptoms vary from an asymptomatic state to hepatic failure, chronic liver disease with or without cirrhosis, neurologic, and psychiatric symptoms.
-Always consider this differential diagnosis over any unexplained chronic liver disease, particularly between 5-40 years.
+Clinical symptoms vary from an asymptomatic state to hepatic failure, chronic liver disease with or without cirrhosis, neurologic, and psychiatric symptoms.
+Always consider this differential diagnosis in patients with unexplained chronic liver disease, particularly between 5-40 years.
 The three major patterns of hepatic involvement are: chronic active hepatitis, cirrhosis, and fulminant hepatic failure.

-50% of patients with Wilson disease have neuropsychiatric symptoms and most of them have cirrhosis.
-Half of individuals with Wilson disease present with asymmetrical tremor, predominantly resting, postural, or kinetic.
-Kayser-Fleischer rings are seen in 98% of patients with neurological Wilson not treated.
-Early symptoms also include difficulty with speaking, excessive salivation, ataxia, masklike facies, clumsiness with the hands, and personality changes.
+50% of patients with Wilson’s disease have neuropsychiatric symptoms and most of them have cirrhosis.
+Half present with asymmetrical tremor – predominantly resting, postural, or kinetic.
+Kayser-Fleischer rings are seen in 98% of patients with neurological Wilson’s disease when not treated.
+Early symptoms also include difficulty with speaking, excessive salvation, ataxia, mask-like facies, clumsiness with the hands, and personality changes.
 Late manifestations include dystonia, spasticity, grand mal seizures, rigidity, and flexion contractures.

 There are 4 different diagnostic categories based on neurologic findings:

 - Parkinsonian group (45%) – paucity of expression and movement